emefiene/my-frontend-app/NOTES.md

 This comprehensive project involves DB migrations for creating tables, use Active Record to interact with a database e.t.c, SQL, ORM, ActiveRecord, and Sintra.

 This project focused on helping health sectors to manage data,  and build an association between different users, e.t.c.
 It will help to keep a clean record of patients, physicians, and hospital information and its associations.
 Which will thereby improve the quality of patient care and improve patient satisfaction.
+Patients are able to create, update , delete personal personal information and leave review of the quality of care received.

 ### Features
 * Home page/